 As part of Michigan Tech’s efforts to create an educational and work environment that is inclusive, supportive, and rich in diversity, members of the Michigan Tech community are invited to apply for the Diversity-In-Action Micro-Grant.

-The purpose of this micro-grant is to support proposals from faculty, staff, and students for scholarly, cultural, and artistic events that will have an impact on our mission, curriculum, faculty and staff development, students, and the teaching and learning environment.
+The purpose of this micro-grant is to support proposals from faculty, staff, and students for scholarly, cultural, and artistic events that will have an impact on Michigan Tech's mission, curriculum, faculty and staff development, students, and the teaching and learning environment.
 Grants will support intellectual activities engaging our communities in conversations about diversity, prepare our students for leadership in a diverse world, and increase respect and understanding for differences based on knowledge and shared experiences.

 The amount of the award will vary, depending on the nature of the project proposed and the number of meritorious applications received with a maximum amount of $5000.
 These micro-grants are funded and administered by the Tech Forward Diversity and Inclusion initiative team with a total investment of $50,000 per year for five years.

 - To encourage faculty, staff, and students to be actively involved in developing or implementing initiatives and programs that support the University's goals for building a diverse and inclusive campus community;